junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 Prevention of colds:

   ♦ Getting enough sleep and eating well helps prevent colds.
 Eating oranges, tomatoes, and other fruit containing vitamin C may help.
-Washing hands oftenespecially before touching your face, nose, mouth, or anything you put into your mouthis also good prevention.
+Washing hands often especially before touching your face, nose, mouth, or anything you put into your mouth is also good prevention.

   ♦ Contrary to popular belief, colds do not come from getting cold or wet (although getting very cold, wet, or tired can make a cold worse).
 A cold is ‘caught’ from others who have the infection and sneeze the virus into the air.

-  ♦ To keep from giving his cold to others, the sick person should eat and sleep separatelyand take special care to keep far away from small babies.
+  ♦ To keep from giving his cold to others, the sick person should eat and sleep separately and take special care to keep far away from small babies.
 He should cover his nose and mouth when he coughs or sneezes, and wash his hands often if possible.

-  ♦ To prevent a cold from leading to earache ([page 309](#page-309)), try not to blow your nosejust wipe it.
+  ♦ To prevent a cold from leading to earache ([page 309](#page-309)), try not to blow your nose just wipe it.
 Teach children to do the same.

 # [164](#page-164)
 {:.no_toc}